Jahfry/SteamOS/keyd.md

    (read the comments in the section above to understand what is going on)

--
-* * stop keyd so you can use 'keyd monitor' properly:
+* * stop keyd so you can use 'keyd monitor' to see the base devices instead of the remapped keyd device:

-    `sudo systemctl
+    `sudo systemctl`

-  * use keyd monitor to get device IDs for your devices
+  * `keyd monitor`
+     * While this command is running, press your "volume up" button.
+     * You should see:

+     > AT Translated Set 2 keyboard    0001:0001:a38e6885      volumeup down

+     > AT Translated Set 2 keyboard    0001:0001:a38e6885      volumeup up

   * blacklist the Steam Deck buttons (affects power menu and no desire to affect Steam Controls in either mode)